 SECTION 2.
-Merit Awards: Awards of Excellence are presented to approximately four (4) percent of all entries and are selected from blue ribbon exhibits.
-All Champions must be picked from the blue ribbon exhibits.
+Merit Awards: Awards of Excellence are presented to approximately four (4) percent of all entries checked in and are selected from blue ribbon exhibits.
+All Grand Champions, Champions and Trophy winners (excluding Farm & Fleet Awards) must be selected from the top blue ribbon exhibits.

 SECTION 3.
-State Fair Awards: The number of state fair entries is based on the quota system according to the number of entries in each department.
+State Fair Awards: The number of state fair entries is based on the UW Extension list.
 The judges will make the selections.
 They will also be asked to select alternates.
 In addition to quality, they are asked to select items that are creative or eye-catching and "representative" of work done in that department.
 In most departments, judges will be asked to choose "top" blues and must select merit awards and state fair entries from only the blue ribbon group.
 State fair entries may or may not receive merit awards.